 About Alyse

-When I’m not writing, I’m an associate professor of communication at CUNY Kingsborough Community College in Brooklyn, NY.
-I also lead narrative medicine workshops for healthcare professionals, students, and caregivers, drawing on nearly a decade of experience as a standardized patient, someone who roleplays clinical scenarios to help train doctors and nurses.
+When I’m not writing, I’m an associate professor of communication studies at CUNY Kingsborough in Brooklyn, where I teach and research communication, embodiment, and story.
+I also lead narrative-medicine workshops for healthcare professionals, students, and caregivers, blending performance, storytelling, and reflection to help build trust and compassion in clinical spaces.

 I believe humor belongs in hard places.